typelevel/fs2/README.md

     .intersperse("\n")
     .through(text.utf8Encode)
     .through(io.file.writeAll(Paths.get("testdata/celsius.txt")))
-    .run
+    .compile.drain

 // at the end of the universe... val u: Unit = converter[IO].unsafeRunSync()
 ```

-This will construct a `F[Unit]`, `converter`, which reads lines incrementally from `testdata/fahrenheit.txt`, skipping blanklines and commented lines.
+This will construct a `F[Unit]`, `converter`, which reads lines incrementally from `testdata/fahrenheit.txt`, skipping blank lines and commented lines.
 It then parses temperatures in degrees Fahrenheit, converts these to Celsius, UTF-8 encodes the output, and writes incrementally to `testdata/celsius.txt`, using constant memory.
 The input and output files will be closed upon normal termination or if exceptions occur.

 At the end it's saying that the effect `F` will be of type `cats.effect.IO` and then it's possible to invoke `unsafeRunSync()`.
-You can choose a different effect type or your own as long as it implements `cats.effect.Sync` for this case.
-In some other cases the constraints might require to implement interfaces like `cats.effect.MonadError[?, Throwable]`, `cats.effect.Async` and / or `cats.effect.Effect`.
+You can choose a different effect type or your own as long as it implements `cats.effect.Sync`.

 The library supports a number of other interesting use cases: